Monkey King Festival: Related customs

 A different custom, reported by a German missionary from southwest Shandong, relates to the fusion of "heterodox activities with popular culture".
 It includes calling the spirit of Sun Wukong the Monkey King, at a place which holds rituals.
 In this festival, four young men are selected for the purpose of inviting Sun Wukong to demonstrate his martial prowess.
 They fall on their faces at the selected sacred ground and one of them is eventually possessed by the spirit of the Monkey God.
 The possessed is called ma-pi meaning horse, a term used to define people possessed by spirits.
 The possessed person is then awakened and given a sword, which he swings around wildly, jumping over tables and benches, displaying a kind of martial art.
 When the incense kept burning at the venue is extinguished, the young man falls to the ground exhausted.
+There is also the celebration of his birthday in Singapore.